iamrajendraverma/ESP8266Companion/README.md

 ## ESP8266 Companion App: Configuration and Switch Logging

-The ESP8266 Companion app is an Android utility designed to streamline the configuration of the [ESPClient](https://github.com/iamrajendraverma/Esp8266Client) firmware, enabling seamless operation of the ESP8266 as a Wi-Fi button with Node-RED integration.
+The ESP8266 Companion app is an Android utility designed to connect the  [ESPClient](https://github.com/iamrajendraverma/Esp8266Client) to the local network.
+With the help of Node-red you can perform the further development.

 **Prerequisites:**